BA Early Years Education and Care

 This degree is ideal for school-leavers studying a range of courses including A-Level, BTEC, CACHE and Welsh Baccalaureate.
 These course subjects can be linked to child development and care; however the degree is also appropriate for those with no specific childcare qualifications and who have studied subjects including language, arts, music, drama, mathematics, sciences or humanities.

-The School of Early Years encourages and values applications from students who are returning to education.
+Early Years encourages and values applications from students who are returning to education.

 We also offer a flexible learning route (see Early Years Education and Care 2 year degree) that is designed for evening and weekend delivery, for those who already have significant experience working in the early years sector.